Evelyn Wrench: English-Speaking Union

 As a result of his experience in this last appointment, Wrench founded in 1918 the English-Speaking Union of the Commonwealth "in no narrow attitude of race pride, in no spirit of hostility to any people" and created the mission statement of the English-Speaking Union in the first edition of the organization's magazine, Landmark: "Believing that the peace of the world and the progress of mankind can be largely helped by the unity in purpose of the English-Speaking Democracies, we pledge ourselves to promote by every means in our power a good understanding between the peoples of the USA and the British Commonwealth."
 The E.S.U. shortly afterwards absorbed the Atlantic Union, and was extremely active during World War II, when, among other projects, it created the Sir Evelyn Wrench Tobacco Fund to provide tobacco money for members of the Allied Forces.

 In 1920, he founded a twin organization, the English-Speaking Union of the United States, which organization created the Sir Evelyn Wrench Travelling Fellowships in his honour.
 The first President of the English-Speaking Union of the United States was former President of the United States William Howard Taft.

 From 1918 until 1920, he was a committee member of Royal Commonwealth Society.
 In January 1932, he was knighted by His Majesty King George V of Great Britain.
 For many years between the wars, Wrench acted as secretary of the Overseas League and as editor of the League's journal, "Over-Seas," in which his "Monthly Letter" was enjoyed by many as an informal summary of the previous month's events.
 He also served two terms as chairman of the English-Speaking Union.

-Spectator
+The Spectator

 In addition, he was a contributor to, and from 1925 to 1932 editor of, The Spectator magazine in Britain.
 He had bought a controlling interest in The Spectator from John Strachey in 1925 and, although he later sold his controlling shareholding to Sir Ian Gilmour, he was chairman of the board for the remainder of his life.